<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=3269306&amp;fmt=gif">

 Implementing the Toolkit: Dive in!

-If you're ready to dive into the Equity in Action Toolkit, here are some practical steps to get started:
+If you're ready to dive into these resources, here are some practical steps to get started:

 1. Assess Where You Are: Use the Equity Practice Framework included in the toolkit to evaluate your organization’s current practices regarding equity.